angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

 4. Interpreting the Results:
   - Larger absolute weights indicate more influential features.
 Positive weights suggest a positive correlation with the outcome (likely to predict the positive class), while negative weights suggest the opposite.

-#### Exercise 8:

-Evaluate feature importance by extracting the weights of the linear layer and creating a DataFrame to display the importance of each feature.
-Visualize the feature importance using a bar plot.
+**Evaluate feature importance by extracting the weights of the linear layer and creating a DataFrame to display the importance of each feature.
+Visualize the feature importance using a bar plot.**